Difficult Bible Quiz about the Physical Bible

 c.
 The evil spirits left the pigs upon entering the water and attacked Jesus.

-a.
-The "whole city" requested his departure.
+The "whole city" requested him to leave town.

 Jesus said, "I don’t blame them."

-20. What verse of the Bible was missing in the original manuscripts and added later by the printers?
+What verse of the Bible was missing in the original manuscripts and added later by the printers?

-a.
+b.
 Matthew 17:21.

 c.
-The first verse of the Bible.
+The last verse of the Bible was missing.

 Verses were added to the original texts by translators to help clarify the text's meaning.